Nepal : Urban Resilience and Livability Improvement Project

 5.Government strategy.
 The Constitution of Nepal (2015) entrusts provinces and local governments with the functions of developing public infrastructure and delivering services.
 Nepal's fifteenth five-year plan identifies sustainable urbanization as a key driver of the country's socioeconomic transformation to make cities inclusive, safe, resilient, and sustainable (footnote 4).
 Aligning with government's National Urban Development Strategy (footnote 9), the fifteenth plan emphasizes improved service delivery, developing interlinked urban corridors, and targets high and inclusive economic growth through capital investment in quality and resilient urban infrastructure and services.
 Maintaining the cultural heritage assets of Nepal's cities is noted by the government as an integral part of urban development and livability improvement.
 Specific priorities of the government include a national program for integrated urban development, implementing policies and investments from urbanizing corridor strategies, heritage conservation and tourism infrastructure thereby opening major opportunities for development, providing a significant source of employment and contribution to poverty reduction.
 The government has identified several towns with high tourism potential, with recently improved access that is likely to increase visitors, and where investment is urgently required to safeguard heritage and enhance the visitor experience while improving quality of life for residents.
 Accordingly, the government requested ADB to focus on municipalities that are of strategic importance and build on integrated development strategies for the better performance of tourism sector.
 The project will target eight municipalities, benefiting 1,057,210 people, that are strategically important economically, but with unique physical, spatial and resilience characteristics and challenges

-Livability and sustainability of urban service delivery by project municipalities improved.
+Improved resilience, livability, and sustainability of urban service delivery and tourism by project municipalities.

-Capacity of municipalities, provincial government, and DUDBC strengthened.
+Capacity of communities, municipalities, province, and DUDBC strengthened.

 Department of Urban Development and Building Construction